s-macke/Interplanetary-Postal-Service/README.md

 This game is my [entry](https://js13kgames.com/entries/interplanetary-postal-service) to the 2018 [js13kgames](https://js13kgames.com) competition.

+The original source for the game entry can be found [here](https://github.com/s-macke/Interplanetary-Postal-Service/tree/js13kgames)

 # [Play it now!](https://js13kgames.com/games/interplanetary-postal-service/index.html)

 As a postman of the Interplanetary Postal Service your task is to deliver